Occupational Safety and Health

 Feeling Danger Physically: Experiential Learning

 The Kaneka Group is continuously engaged in developing safety personnel through various safety education programs, including risk assessment training, safety engineer training, and experiential learning.
 Additionally, we conduct line manager training for supervisors.
-In fiscal 2023, 2,244 employees of the Kaneka Group participated in safety-related training.
+In FY2024, a total of 1,361 employees of the Kaneka Group participated in safety-related training.

 Safety Education HAZOP Training